 It turns out, even our emotions are experienced as concepts.
 An internal sensation that feels sad, can only be experienced as sadness if we have a concept associated with that feeling.
 Observing our sensations and/or our thoughts requires concepts.
 Not judging our thoughts requires concepts.
 The only thing we can literally do to change our experience of our life is to change our concepts.
 Mindfulness, which is not really every fully explained for how it happens, just for what is supposed to happen, can’t make one category of people better or more self aware or more enlightened or of higher quality than another category of people.
-This claim is mind boggling elitist and not what seems to be the ultimate aim of what people call mindfulness.
-But I get it, mindfulness needs to be conceptualized as a magical, spiritual, all powerful tool only able to be accessed by the very best people.
-Because telling people to rest in a rocking chair each day to calm the nervous system is not sexy and does not lend itself to supporting a religion or ideology.
+This claim is mind bogglingly elitist and not what seems to be the ultimate aim of what people call mindfulness.
+But I get it, mindfulness needs to be conceptualized as a magical, spiritual, all powerful tool only able to be accessed by the very best people because telling people to rest in a rocking chair each day to calm the nervous system is not sexy and does not lend itself to supporting a religion or ideology.
 But most of all, telling people to rest in a rocking chair will never, ever coerce them into paying gazillions of dollars for workshops, books, DVD’s, gurus, or T-shirts about it.
-One must have as many hooks as possible, and the vaguer the hooks are, the more exploitative they tend to be as a rule.
+One must have as many hooks as possible to make money off of a ‘concept,’ and the vaguer the hooks are, the more false assumptions they tend to involve, and the more exploitative they tend to be.

 Mindfulness, when you get right down to it, is just thinking with a specific set of concepts in a moment.
 Ironically, with the irony here being in the extreme, to keep one’s thought on the present moment requires extra thinking, not less.
 It is a huge effort to keep one’s thoughts to the present moment because it is not natural.
 Our brain is supposed to scan the environment periodically to keep us safe from potential threats.
 So, maybe we should all just focus on making better decisions in every moment depending on the context rather than pretending to be enlightened because we know exactly to the letter of the law when and how to think about nothing.